mwpastore/sinja/README.md

 All arguments to action helpers are "tainted" and should be treated as potentially dangerous: IDs, attribute hashes, and [resource identifier objects][22].

+Finally, some routes will automatically invoke the `show` action helper on your behalf and make the selected resource available to other action helpers as `resource`.
+You've already told Sinja how to find a resource by ID, so why repeat yourself?
+For example, the `PATCH /<name>/:id` route looks up the resource with that ID using the `show` action helper and makes it available to the `update` action helper as `resource`.
+The same goes for the `DELETE /<name>/:id` route and the `destroy` action helper, and all of the `has_one` and `has_many` action helpers.

 #### `resource`